AMAN-9608/CS7641_ML/readme.md

 #### Unsupervised Approach: Principal Component Analysis
 <p align="justify">
 For the unsupervised method, the goal was to utilize principal component analysis (PCA) for dimension reduction.
 Images can be represented as 2 dimensional matrices of intensityes (for grayscale images), and therefore a single image can be represented as a linearized vector of it's pixel values.
 Storing thousands of such feature vectors for whole images in memory is infeasible, as each image consists of thousands of pixels.
 We use PCA to reduce the dimensionality of this dataset, making the process of loading and learning from these images tractable.
-This will allow us to dramatically speed up our approach while also preserving mush of the information for our unsupervsed algorithm.
+This will allow us to dramatically speed up our approach while also preserving much of the information for our unsupervsed algorithm.
 </p>
 <p align="justify">
 A challenge we encountered was that the dataset of x-ray images were of various sizes.
 So the first step was to resize, convert to grayscale, and normalize all the input images.
 This was achieved via PyTorch's transforms operations: